 Chicken wire is a mesh fencing used, traditionally, to confine poultry.
 Thus its name.
 But as you will learn below, you do not have to be a farmer to find uses for this product on your property.
 Composed of galvanized wire, it holds up well to the elements.
-When digging on old home sites, you will often unearth some that was used decades ago on a homestead.
+You will often unearth pieces used decades ago on old homestead sites when digging around.

 Besides durability, chicken wire boasts flexibility and is easy to cut.
 It can be more difficult to cut and install types of fencing with much heavier gauges, such as the similar-looking chain link.